Zhaoyi-Yan/DCANet/README.md

 5. After the model is trained, copy the model into `Phase3Cb_fast`, also copy `*.npz` to this folder, you can either perform IDK training directly from DCANet$_{base}$ or from DCANet (${\cal L}_D$).

 6. You can also train/test WorldExpo or UCF\_CC\_50 in the folder `Phase0_Train_WE_And_Test_WE_UCFCC`.

+# Eval the model with your known images without gt counts
+Refer to `test_unknown` folder.

 # Mention
 It is suggested that you should create soft links of `image folder`(e.g., `JSTL_large_dataset`) and `hrnet model`(i.e., `hrnetv2_w40_imagenet_pretrained`) in each main folder.
 Always, read `config.py` in each main folder if a path error occurs.